What is a social media CRM platform?

 One of many advantages offered by Audience is labeling.
 A label could be anything relevant to your business, from ‘influencer’ to ‘sports fan’.
 By adding customer labels relevant to your business, you not only have an extra attribution to aid customer service, but also the basis of a new custom segment.

-All these features in Audience are designed to make it easier to manage your customer relationships in a streamlined, innovative way—so innovative, in fact, that it won a Facebook Innovation Spotlight Award.
+All these features in Audience are designed to make it easier to manage your customer relationships in a streamlined, innovative way.

 Through social CRM, social media managers can gain a comprehensive view of their audiences, deliver highly targeted content, and offer dedicated support.
 It’s a perfect merging of data that empowers SMMs and provides a wealth of intelligence to organizations.